Help For Step Parents

 What can do if my ex does not permit me to meet my step-children?

-You can take help from the agreed agreements which is ensured by the court.
-In most of the cases, mediation can be taken into consideration before applying any application in the court.
+You can take help from the agreed agreements which are ensured by the court.
+In most of the cases, mediation can be taken into consideration before applying any application in the court. see our fees.

 If direct communication or mediation process does not, then what will be the next step?

 There are different types of option that you can easily opt for.
 To take a good start, it is advised to take legal advice from a specialist in family law.
 There is a high range of scope for reaching an agreement in a positive way.
 However, it is possible that your solicitor will advise you to consider a court application or pursuing your ex-partner’s agreement so as to resolve the situation.